Century Egg Congee with Pork (Cháo Trứng Bách Thảo)

 Here are some proven, hands-on tips that’ll help your Century Egg Congee turn out perfectly every time:

-• If you’re pressed for time, you can pulse the rice briefly in a blender—it breaks the rice down just enough to cut down cooking time without affecting its creamy texture.
+If you are in a rush, pulse the rice in a blender for a few seconds.
+It cracks the grains just enough to cut down cooking time without losing the creamy texture.

-• This is especially crucial for Century Egg Congee, where the creamy texture of the congee complements the soft, savory century eggs without making it too dense.
+This matters most with Century Egg Congee, where the creamy base should hold the soft, savory eggs without being too dense.

 ❤️More Recipes You’ll Love : Vietnamese Macaroni Soup (Súp Nui)